Andiministrator/trTM/README.md

 Default: `''`

 ### gtmJS ###
-Possibility to give the GTM JS direct as Javascript content.
+Possibility to give the GTM JS direct as Javascript content, but Base64-encoded.
 In this case, no external JS script will be loaded.
 Type: string
 Example: The content of the JS file https://www.googletagmanager.com/gtm.js?id=GTM-XYZ123
 Default: `''`